thmosqueiro/thmosqueiro.github.io/_posts/2017-08-21-TriangleProb.md

 <br />
 <span class="firstcharacter">W</span>here does this problem come from?
 After a short research, this problem appeared in one of the Senate-House Examinations (or later known as Mathematical Tripos) back in 1850 in Cambridge.
 From that point on, it became one of the many classical problems in continuous random variables.
 For instance, Poincaré included this problem in his Calcul des Probabilités (1986).
-Although not so recent, [this paper](https://link.springer.com/article/10.1007%2FBF02985378) brings a great review on the multiple solutions and the history behind this problem.
+Although not so recent, [this paper by Dr. Goodman](https://link.springer.com/article/10.1007%2FBF02985378) brings a great review on the multiple solutions and the history behind this problem.
 What makes this problem interesting to me is not the actual value of the probability of forming a triangle, but how the to get there.

 The first challenge is to acknowledge that is is not always possible to make a triangle out of 3 segments.
 Asking friends, I've got the answers 1, 1/2 and 0 (in order of frequency).
 One of the reasons why I am writing this blog entry is because both of these solutions are very different from [the canonical solution I find over the web](https://mathoverflow.net/a/66797).